PratibhaAwasthi/Market-Place/README.md

 # Udacity MyStore

-MyStore is a single-page application  built in Angular, that offers a rich, dynamic experience on the web.
-It presents a list of product which can be added to a cart then chechout.
-Bellow are all the functionality one can perform:
+Market place is a angular based  single-page application (SPA) to offers a rich, dynamic experience on the web.It displays a list of products that may be added to a shopping basket and then checked out.
+The following is a list of all the functions available:

-- View list of products
+* View list of products
-- Add products to cart
+* Add products to cart
-- View products in cart
+* View products in cart
-- Delete product from cart
+* Delete product from cart
-- Checkout products in cart
+* Checkout products in cart

 ## Run
 ### Install Dependencies
-fork this repo and open a terminal at the root directory and run the command
+fork this repository and run the command in a terminal in the root directory.

 ```
 npm install
 ```

 ## Start server
-On the same terminal, run the command
+Run the following command on same terminal:
 ```
 ng serve
 ```
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-**NB**: Be sure to allow the default port of `4200`
+Go to 'http://localhost:4200/' and type in the address.
+If you make any changes to the source files, the program will reload automatically.